 If deemed necessary by the Director of Health Services, the student may be sent home to recover from their illness or injury.
 If the Health Center reaches full capacity due to illness, students may be sent home to recuperate.

 When a student is returning to school after being home due to illness or injury, the student must check in with the Health Center first, before returning to dorm and resuming School activities.
 The student may require a letter from your healthcare provider authorizing him or her to return to School.

 Please note that it is important that parents and guardians notify the Health Center if a student becomes sick, injured, is hospitalized, undergoes surgery, or receives vaccinations at any time after the annual submission of our health forms, or during a School break.

 Medical leaves from school are intended to address a student's health, which is the priority, and to provide the necessary amount of time for the important recovery process.
 Medical leaves are always open-ended, since we do not know or cannot predict when a student will be well enough to return to School.
-The final decision regarding when a student may return to School rests with the Head of School, Dean of Wellness, and the Director of Health Services.
+The final decision regarding when a student may return to School rests with the Head of School, Director of Counseling, and the Director of Health Services.
 Please note that specific guidelines and requirements for medical leaves are listed in our Medical Leave protocol form, which will be given to the parent or guardian of a student if and when the student is sent home on medical leave.